 - Identified the current affordable housing gap in the region and designed an affordability model to project unmet demand for affordable housing in 2040.

-- Conducted outreach to jurisdictions, non-profit organizations and community groups, and designed engagement platforms to maintain virtual contact.
+- Conducted outreach to jurisdictions, non-profit organizations and community groups.

-- Prepared a value capture toolkit, including joint development, to inform municipalities of the tools available to leverage the BRT investment and incentivize higher density.
+- Prepared a value capture toolkit, including joint development strategies, to inform municipalities of the tools available to leverage the BRT investment and incentivize higher density.

-- Developed policy recommendations that encourage affordability and prevent displacement following BRT implementation.
+- Developed policy recommendations to encourage affordability and prevent displacement following BRT implementation.

-Results: In Fall 2021, the BCDCOG prepared and submitted to the FTA a New Starts application, which included components of the TOD plan, to secure funding for the LCRT.
+Results: In fall 2021, the BCDCOG prepared and submitted to the FTA a New Starts application, which included components of the TOD plan, to secure funding for the LCRT.
+SB Friedman and Renaissance Planning Group were engaged in the fall of 2022 to begin a Phase 2 of LCRT TOD planning which will focus on implementation of TOD policies across the corridor.